 Can Stress Affect Infertility?

-When my husband and I decided to start a family, my default emotion was stress.
+When my husband and I decided to grow a family, my default emotion was stress.

 Since I knew from the start that we would have to use in vitro fertilization (IVF) to have a baby because I suffer from polycystic ovary syndrome (PCOS), I became consumed with learning everything I could about the process.